Using the Nest E Smart Thermostat With Solar

 Nest Thermostat E Versus Competitors

-When the Nest Thermostat came on the market, there was nothing quite like it.
-Over the last couple of years, however, other smart thermostats have popped up.
-While the price point is similar across the board, each has different features best suited for different needs.
+When the Nest Thermostat came on the market, there weren’t any other smart thermostats.
+Over the last couple of years, however, other smart thermostats have popped up with different features best suited for different needs.

 Nest E Features to Reckon With

 The sleek design of the Nest E outmatches all of the smart thermostats on the market.
-While this smart thermostat doesn’t have a touch screen, it can still be controlled by using the app, portal, or by turning the ring on the outside of the thermostat.
+While this smart thermostat doesn’t have a touch screen, individuals can control it by using the app, portal, or turning the ring on the outside of the thermostat.

 Combining Solar With the Nest E

-While the Nest E is a great tool for conserving energy consumed by heating and cooling devices, on its own, this is where it stops.
-Combining this and other energy-saving devices and appliances with solar, however, is a game-changer.
+While the Nest E conserves energy consumed by heating and cooling devices, on its own, that’s where it stops.
+However, combining this and other energy-saving devices and appliances with solar can provide more savings.

 Residential solar turns each home into an energy factory.
 It allows every homeowner to have control of their energy source.

-Solar panels combined with the Nest E amounts to savings worth paying attention too.
-Both of these devices save money by reducing the need for fossil fuel.
+Solar panels combined with the Nest E amounts to savings to which are worth paying attention.
+Both of these devices save money by reducing the need for fossil fuels.

 Increased Solar Savings

 Residential solar already saves homeowners thousands of dollars on electricity bills.
-The ROI of solar, however, increases when a smart thermostat and a solar array are both installed.
+The ROI of solar, however, increases when homeowners install both a smart thermostat and a solar array.
 When combined, the Nest E increases how much the solar array on the home can power.

-Homeowners that want to maximize their efficiency can with solar plus products like smart thermostats.
-They can also increase their efficiency by implementing positive post solar habits and solar storage devices like battery backup.
+Homeowners who want to maximize their efficiency can with solar plus products like smart thermostats.
+They can also increase their efficiency by implementing positive post solar installation habits and solar storage devices, like battery backup.